Felix-Okeyo/Felix-Okeyo/README.md

 ### Hello there 👋

-Hello, I'm Felix a full-stack software engineer.
+Hello, I'm Felix a full-stack software development.

 ### 🛠️ Technologies and Tools